-Investors with an interest in Automotive - Domestic stocks have likely encountered both General Motors Company (GM) and Tesla (TSLA).
+Investors interested in stocks from the Automotive - Domestic sector have probably already heard of General Motors Company (GM) and Tesla (TSLA).
 But which of these two companies is the best option for those looking for undervalued stocks?
 Let's take a closer look.

-These are just a few of the metrics contributing to GM's Value grade of A and TSLA's Value grade of C.
+These are just a few of the metrics contributing to GM's Value grade of A and TSLA's Value grade of D.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report